 Advance HF woven geotextiles provide outstanding water flow and pore size characteristics that will satisfy even the most demanding hydraulic applications.
 The uniform apertures across the roll ensure fine particle retention and even filtration characteristics that maximize long term performance by reducing the likelihood of the fabric blocking and clogging.

-A.G.A NP300 is a strong and flexible needle punch geotextile that provides protection to prevent soil erosion from beneath a wide range of adjacent bioengineering, geosynthetics, rock armour and other revetments.
+A.G.A NP300 is a strong and flexible needle punch geotextile that provides protection to prevent soil erosion from beneath a wide range of adjacent AGA, geosynthetics, rock armour and other revetments.